 Fungal infections can happen to anyone, no matter how strict your hygiene regimen is, or how healthy you are.
-We live in a world filled with bacteria, toxins, and most of us have a history of poor eating habits that can set us up for developing fungal infections more easily.
-For instance, high amounts of processed foods, (specifically sugar), meat and other animal-based foods, along with junk and fast food all contain additives, chemicals, hormones, pesticides, and damage our gut bacteria and weaken our bodies’ immune systems.
+We live in a world filled with bacteria, and toxins, and most of us have a history of poor eating habits that can set us up for developing fungal infections more easily.
+For instance, high amounts of processed foods, (specifically sugar), meat, and other animal-based foods, along with junk and fast food all contain additives, chemicals, hormones, pesticides, and damage our gut bacteria and weaken our bodies’ immune systems.

 Antibiotics and prescription drugs only contribute to this problem, therefore we’re not able to fight off fungi we encounter every day like we normally would.
 Or, if you come in contact with spoiled food, some type of dangerous bacteria in the environment, or drink bacteria-laden water, you might also develop a fungal infection.
 The possibilities are endless, and though you needn’t walk around scared all the time, it’s still helpful to know how to fight fungal infections more naturally with your diet as much as possible.
 The healthier you eat, the better chance your immune system has for thriving.